YouTube bodybuilding starJoesthetics ‘dies from aneurysm’, aged 30

 Fitness influencer’s girlfriend paid tribute to Lindner, adding she was ‘heartbroken’

-Bodybuilder Jo Lindner, known online has Joesthetics, has died from an aneurysm in Thailand, aged 30.
+German bodybuilder Jo Lindner, known online has Joesthetics, has died from an aneurysm in Thailand, aged 30.

 The news was confirmed by the fitness influencer’s girlfriend Nicha on Saturday (1 July).